Bayesian model-based clustering for populations of network data: Introduction

 To address these limitations, in this paper we propose a mixture model for identifying clusters of networks in a network population, with respect to similarities detected in the connectivity patterns of the networks' nodes.
 We consider the case when the networks in the population share the same set of $n$ nodes, and each network could belong to one of, a predefined number of, $C$ clusters.
 Inspired by the approach of \cite{le2018estimating}, we adopt a measurement error formulation, assuming networks lying within each of the $C$ clusters are noisy realisations of a true underlying network representative.
 The attractive feature of this approach is that it decouples the statistical model for the network data from the underlying cluster specific network properties.
 We are thus able to provide a flexible model-based approach for detecting clusters of networks in a network population, as well as interpret these clusters with respect to our model parameterisation.
 Our framework is also flexible enough to incorporate, and thus exploit, any underlying assumptions about the structure of the networks within the clusters that are of scientific interest or otherwise supported by the data.

-\cite{le2018estimating} develop a model for multiple network observations assuming that noisy network-valued observations arise from a true underlying adjacency matrix.
+\cite{le2018estimating} develop a model for populations of network observations assuming that noisy network-valued observations arise from a true underlying adjacency matrix.
 The inferential framework built in their study consists of two steps.
 First, they use a Spectral Clustering algorithm to infer the community structure formed by the nodes of the true underlying network, and second they implement an EM algorithm to estimate the model parameters.
 An evident limitation of their inferential framework is that their algorithm does not simultaneously update the parameters of their model for the network data and the parameters characterising the underlying network structure, as this would require the development of new techniques.
 In addition, the assumption of a sole true underlying adjacency matrix is quite restrictive, especially for a large sample of networks where a degree of heterogeneity is expected.

 We adopt a Bayesian modelling approach which provides some unique advantages over previous approaches.
 In particular by utilising Markov Chain Monte Carlo (MCMC) methods, we are able to simultaneously infer the cluster membership of the networks, together with model parameters characterising the distribution of the networks within each cluster as well as those that characterise the structure of the underlying cluster specific network representatives.
 To best of our knowledge, there is no coherent framework in the literature that permits this type of complete inference from the network data.
 Our framework is flexible enough to answer a diverse range of applied questions with respect to the heterogeneity in a network population.
 These include being able to detect clusters of networks as well as inferring key different features between clusters through comparisons between the underlying representatives.
-In addition, when interest is in identifying observations that do not follow the distribution of the majority of the network data, the framework can also be formulated to detect outlying network observations.
-The approach will be illustrated through two different applied examples, one involving monitoring movement of people across a University Campus and another measuring individuals’ connectivity patterns across different regions of the brain.
+In addition, interest may lie in identifying observations that do not follow the distribution of the majority of the network data, and the framework can also be formulated to detect outlying network observations.